-The Town's total OPEB liability of \$13,310 was measured as of June 30, 2018 and was determined by an actuarial valuation as of that date.
+The Town's total OPEB liability of \$14,435 was measured as of June 30, 2020 and was determined by an actuarial valuation as of that date.

 Actuarial assumptions and other inputs.
-The total OPEB liability in the June 30, 2018 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement unless otherwise specified:
+The total OPEB liability in the June 30, 2020 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement unless otherwise specified:

-2.50%
+Inflation 2.50%

-Varies by service
+Salary Increases Varies by service

-3.87%
+Discount Rate 2.66%

-8.00%
+Initial Trend Rate 7.00%

-4.00%
+Ulimate Trend Rate 4.00%

-56
+Years to Ultimate 54

-Given the Town's decision not to fund the program, all future benefit payments were discounted using a highquality municipal bond rate of 3.87%.
-The high-quality municipal bond rate was based on the week closest but not later than the measurement date of the Bond Buyer 20-Bond Index as published by the Federal Reserve.
-The 20-Bond Index consists of 20 general obligation bonds that mature in 20 years.
-The average rating of the 20 bonds is roughly equivalent to Moody's Investors Service's Aa2 rating and Standard & Poor's Corp.'s AA.
+Given the Town's decision not to fund the program, all future benefit payments were discounted using a highquality municipal bond rate of 2.66%.
+The high-quality municipal bond rate was based on the measurement date of the S&P Municipal Bond 20 Year High Grade Index as published by S&P Dow Jones Indices.
+The S&P Municipal Bond Index consists of bonds in the S7P Municipal Bond Index with a maturity of 20 years.
+Eligible bonds must be rated at least AA by Standard and Poor's Rating Services, Aa2 by Moody's or AA by Fitch.
+If there are multiple ratings, the lowest rating is used.